 How to spot a fake smile

-Many people use fake smiles during a job interview, with a group of friends or on a date.
+Many people use fake smiles during a job interview, with a group of friends, or on a date.

-Some use it to seem more engaging, to camouflage real feelings or when they are lying.
+Some use it to seem more engaging, to camouflage real feelings, or when they are lying.

-Two sets of muscles control the smiles:
+Now, two sets of muscles control the smiles:

 Orbicularis oculi muscles pull the eyes back.

 The zygomaticus major pulls the mouth back to expose the teeth and enlarge the cheeks

 You can control the zygomatic muscles quickly and consciously.
 And that’s how you produce a fake smile.